nycmeshnet/nycmesh.net/content/network-status.md

 2021-4-18

-7:00pm Some websites are currently blocked in Brooklyn.
-We are working on a fix for this.
+7:00pm Some websites are currently blocked in Brooklyn by a content delivery network.
+We have contacted them and are also working on a fix for this.

 2021-4-15